Nichols algebras over groups with finite root system of rank two II

 \begin{proof} Proposition \ref{pro:a12=-1} implies that after changing the object of $\mathcal{W}(V,W)$, and possibly interchanging $V$ and $W$, we may assume that $(\ad V)(W)\not=0$, $(\ad V)^2(W)=0$ and $(\ad W)^4(V)=0$.
-Theorem \ref{thm:quandles_and_groups} implies that the group $G$ is isomorphic to a quotient of $\Gamma_n$ for $n\in\{2,3,4\}$ or a quotient of $T$.
+Theorem \ref{thm:quandles_and_groups} implies that the group $G$ is an epimorphic image of $\Gamma_n$ for $n\in\{2,3,4\}$ or an epimorphic image of $T$.
 After applying reflections to the pair $(V,W)$ we obtain new pairs $(V',W')$ of absolutely simple Yetter-Drinfeld modules over $G$.
 Thus the claim follows from Lemma~\ref{lem:TandGn}. \end{proof}

 \begin{cor} Let $\K$ be a field, $G$ be a non-abelian group, and $V$ and $W$ be finite-dimensional absolutely simple Yetter-Drinfeld modules over $G$.
 Assume that $G$ is generated by $\supp(V\oplus W)$ and $\NA(V\oplus W)$ is finite-dimensional.
 If $(\id-c_{W,V}c_{V,W})(V\otimes W)\ne0$, then $\dim V\leq6$ and $\dim W\leq6$. \end{cor}